-It turns out that supermodels are more than just a rockin bod and a pretty face.
+It turns out that supermodels are more than just a rocking bod and a pretty face.
 Beyond those twinkling eyes and high cheekbones is a business-savvy brain, which explains why plenty of supermodels are buying and selling New York City real estate.
-Supermodel apartments provide not only a place to rest weary bones during Fashion Week, but a big boost to their personal portfolios.
+Supermodel apartments provide not only a place to rest weary bones during Fashion Week but a big boost to their portfolios.
 Here’s a look at where some of the world’s top models are living in The City:

 At the beginning of the year, Victoria’s Secret model Miranda Kerr put her Manhattan bachelorette pad on the market amongst rumors of a split from husband Orlando Bloom.
 The one-bedroom apartment was offered for $1.3 million as the Aussie supermodel said she wanted a bigger place for her growing family.
 Located in The Jade building in New York’s Flatiron district, designed by and named after Jade Jagger and in a neighborhood renowned for great shopping, Kerr had first purchased the apartment in 2006 for $1,084,436.
 She also purchased a smaller apartment to be used for her son’s nanny.

 Photographs by Laurent Jean Philippe

 The apartment is 904 square feet and located on the 10th floor of the building.
 To make the small space bigger, the condo has 2 Juliet balconies utilized white paint on all surfaces and features a bedroom large enough for a king sized bed as well as a black “pod” space containing a kitchen fitted with modern Miele appliances, a Sub-Zero fridge, and a beautiful bath with glass mosaic tiles with two shower heads with a glass wall facing the living room.
 However, it looks like Kerr has changed her mind about selling since her split became official from Bloom, as she recently showed off her place in The Coveteur.